Sensitivity of neutrinoless double beta decays from a combined analysis of ground and excited states

-\paragraph{\textbf{Simulation of $0\nu\beta\beta$-ex decays in \nuclide[136]{Xe}.}} The proposed PandaX-xT~\cite{PANDA-X:2024dlo} and XLZD~\cite{XLZD:2024pdv} experiments strategically combine dark matter search and $0\nu\beta\beta$ efforts with 43 and 60 tonnes of natural xenon in the active volume, respectively.
-The NNLXe detectors utilize time projection chamber (TPC) technology and measure both the three-dimensional position and the energy deposition of an event inside the sensitive volume.
-The $0\nu\beta\beta$-ex decay of $^{136}$Xe, characterized by a Q-value of $0.88$ MeV and emitting two de-excitation $\gamma$ rays ($0.76$ MeV and $0.82$ MeV), is illustrated in Fig.~\ref{fig:cartoon_diagram}(a).
+The proposed PandaX-xT~\cite{PANDA-X:2024dlo} and XLZD~\cite{XLZD:2024pdv} experiments strategically combine dark matter search and $0\nu\beta\beta$ efforts with 43 and 60 tonnes of natural xenon in the active volume, respectively.
+The NNLXe detectors utilize TPC technology and measure both the three-dimensional position and the energy deposition of an event inside the sensitive volume.
+The $0\nu\beta\beta$-ex decay of $^{136}$Xe, characterized by a Q-value of $0.88$ MeV and the emission of two de-excitation $\gamma$ rays ($0.76$ MeV and $0.82$ MeV), is illustrated in Fig.~\ref{fig:cartoon_diagram}(a).
 As shown in Fig.~\ref{fig:cartoon_diagram}(b), typical $0\nu\beta\beta$-ex decays deposit energy via the continuous double-$\beta$ tracks and $\gamma$s' scattering and/or absorption at different interaction sites.
 The TPC identifies $0\nu\beta\beta$-ex decays as multi-site (MS) events with characteristic energies at each site.
 In contrast, $0\nu\beta\beta$-gs events manifest as single-site (SS) events most of the time.

-The multi-site nature of $0\nu\beta\beta$-ex decays enables effective background suppression and a substantial increase in the fiducial volume (FV) available for the search.
+The multi-site nature of $0\nu\beta\beta$-ex decays enables effective background suppression and a substantial increase in the FV available for the search.
 In $0\nu\beta\beta$ decay experiments, the background rate is a primary factor determining scientific reach.
 For NNLXe detectors, the dominant background originates from the radioactivity of external detector components.
 Owing to xenon's strong self-shielding, this external background exhibits pronounced position dependence.
 To reduce external background contributions and maximize $0\nu\beta\beta$-gs decay search sensitivity, stringent FV cuts (denoted as FV-gs) of NNLXe detectors retain less than 20\% of the xenon target, as in PandaX-xT and XLZD.
 In contrast, the MS signature of $0\nu\beta\beta$-ex decays permits looser FV cuts (denoted as FV-ex), expanding the fiducial xenon mass by roughly a factor of three while lowering the background rate.
 This combination of increased FV and reduced backgrounds leads to a substantial improvement in half-life sensitivity for $0\nu\beta\beta$-ex decay searches.

 The numbers of signal events $S_{i}$ and background events $B_{i}$ for both $0\nu\beta\beta$-gs and $0\nu\beta\beta$-ex decays are determined, respectively, by~\cite{GERDA2017}